Facebook iconMarket Sizing for Startups: How to Calculate TAM, SAM & SOM

 • Product Development: A large market might justify more feature-rich offerings, while a niche market requires a focused MVP.

-• Pricing Strategy: Understanding how much potential customers are willing to pay helps you set realistic pricing models.
+• Pricing Strategy: Understanding how much potential customers are willing to pay helps you set realistic SaaS pricing models.

 • Marketing Focus: Knowing your market size ensures you target the right audience segments, avoiding wasted ad spend and resources.